 Shawn Fulton is the current President of Self-Advocates of Indiana.
 Shawn was elected by the Self-Advocates of Indiana Board of Directors in 2018, and is currently serving his first term.
 As President, Shawn serves as a representative of SAI on committees, boards, and throughout Indiana.
 The SAI President leads the SAI Board of Directors and helps provide support to chapters and individual members.

-Jessica Kaneft offers support to the Executive Committee, Board of Directors, and chapters.
-Jessica also helps self-advocates communicate their message electronically, by newsletter, and as a co-representative at committee and advisory meetings.
+Shannon offers support to the Executive Committee, Board of Directors, and chapters.
+Shannon also helps self-advocates communicate their message electronically, by newsletter, and as a co-representative at committee and advisory meetings.
 The administrator also serves as the go-to person for event planning, logistics, and scheduling for the SAI Board and Board President.

 Board of Directors